 • 82% of students qualify for reduced tuition due to low income.

-• Over 1,400 students are enrolled in Trade Tech's disabled students program.
+• Over 1,400 students have been enrolled in Trade Tech's disabled students program.

 • Nearly all 16,000 students are very low-income.

-• A significant number are challenged with homelessness.
+• A significant number of students are challenged with homelessness.

 Income (Calculated by % of AMI)